 Florida residents who have legal or equitable title to property, occupy the home, and have the intention of making the property their permanent residence as of January 1 are eligible for homestead exemption.

 Do I have to be a U. S. citizen?

-Yes, except resident aliens and residents permanently residing in the United States under color of law (PRUCOL).
+Yes, except permanent resident aliens and residents permanently residing in the United States under color of law (PRUCOL).

 When do I apply?

 You are urged to file as soon as possible once you own and occupy the residence.
 First time applicants must file before the deadline of March 1 for the tax year in which they wish to qualify.